MrGhost-Aymen/GenBank-TBL-Validator/README.md

 			transl_table	11
 ```

+Only the `.tbl` file is strictly required to run validation, but uploading the matching `.fasta` alongside it is strongly recommended — without it, an entire category of checks (start/stop codon validation, internal stops, GC content, RSCU) can't run, since there's no sequence to check them against.

-### 2. (Optional) Paste FASTA
+### 2. What the FASTA unlocks

-Paste the corresponding nucleotide FASTA sequence into the right panel to enable:
+Uploading the corresponding nucleotide FASTA alongside your `.tbl` enables:
 - Start codon validation
 - Internal stop codon detection
 - Stop codon verification